Azure/enterprise-azureai/README.md

 ### CI/CD pipeline

-This project includes a Github workflow and a Azure DevOps Pipeline for deploying the resources to Azure on every push to main.
+This project includes a Github workflow and an Azure DevOps Pipeline for deploying the resources to Azure on every push to main.
 That workflow requires several Azure-related authentication secrets to be stored as Github action secrets.
 To set that up, run:

 ```shell
 azd pipeline config